 Two information sessions were held at which a number of artists impressions of the bridge proposals were available.
 You can view artist impression of the two proposals in the artist impression gallery to the right.

 All comments received by 9 April 2012 were taken into consideration in determining the proposal.
-Roads and Maritime will make every effort to minimise the impact of the approved project on private properties, the railway line and the railway station.

 After considering the options and issues the NSW Government decided to proceed with a pedestrian bridge with ramps and stairs.
 This replaces the planned pedestrian crossing at the new traffic lights to be built on the highway at Cooranga Street.
 Separating pedestrians from highway traffic provides the safest crossing and will reduce the impacts on traffic flow.
 A ramp with stairs will always be available, whereas the lift option (option 2) may not always be, due to maintenance.
 For further information, see the Community Update June 2012.